truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 ### 1. Bitcoin has no press agent.

 Bitcoin, the system, has no "owner".
-Only individuals own Bitcoins -- thus, the benefits to 'general Bitcoin promotion' are diffuse.
+Individuals (plural) own Bitcoins (plural) -- thus, the benefits to 'general Bitcoin promotion' are diffuse.
 In contrast, Preston J Byrne or Blythe Masters is promoting *their* company -- the benefits are *concentrated*.

+![podium](/images/btc-podium.png)

 Truly "great ideas" are impossible to invest in.
 For example: "free speech", "evolution by natural selection", "free markets",  and "nullius in verba".
 These ideas are so good, that they work for free.
 No one can own them, implying a tragedy of the commons problem.

-![podium](/images/btc-podium.png)

 Similarly, while "good idea" diet books and (insidiously calibriated) gym memberships rake in fortunes, the "great idea" is free: eat whatever you want, fast occasionally, and walk 6-10 hours a day.
 Throw in some pull-ups (we are apes, after all) and sit ups, and/or carry heavy stuff around [while you walk or stand](http://www.artofmanliness.com/2014/09/05/why-barbells-are-better-than-machines/).